youssefbnosama/social-media-nodejs/README.md

   - multipart/form-data: optional fields `username`, `email`, `password`, `bio`, `isPrivate` (boolean); `profilePicture` as file
   - Updates user profile; if a profile picture is uploaded, it is stored on Cloudinary
 - DELETE /api/deleteuser (auth)
-  - Deletes the authenticated user
+  - Deletes the authenticated user and all associated data, including their posts, comments (both made and received), likes, and removes them from all friend lists.

 Friend Requests